 Dr. Melanie M. Henry is an anesthesiologist and pain management specialist.
 She is boarded in both specialties.
 She joined the UCSF faculty in 2006 after her UCSF anesthesia residency and pain fellowship.
-During her twelve years at UCSF, Dr. Henry has served in leadership capacities, included past Director of Acute Pain Services at UCSF Medical Center Mount Zion and Director of Practice Management at PMC.
+During her fifteen years at UCSF, Dr. Henry has served in leadership capacities, included her title position of Director of Telehealth and Outreach past Director of Acute Pain Services at UCSF Medical Center Mount Zion and Director of Practice Management at PMC.
 She is currently a California Society of Anesthesiologists (CSA) delegate.
 In addition, she is the division representative for the UCSF Spine Center.
 She works with the UCSF Spine Center faculty to create a multidisciplinary treatment plan for spinal surgery patients that encompass the preoperative, intraoperative and post operative settings.

 Dr. Henry earned a Master’s in Public Health in epidemiology and biostatistics from Tulane School of Public Health.
 She worked in Environmental Health Science investigating silicosis and asbestos in the mining industry as well has reviewing heavy metal quantities in water.
 She earned her medical degree from Tulane School of Medicine.
 She completed her anesthesia and pain medicine training at UCSF.